-A lot of people and businesses only pay heed to the design when picking up WordPress themes for their website.
+A lot of people and businesses only pay heed to the design when picking up WordPress themes for their websites.

 To make a point:

-This is a wrong approach for choosing responsive, WordPress themes!
+This is the wrong approach for choosing responsive, WordPress themes!
 If you’re looking to pick the best, responsive WordPress theme, you’ll need to think just beyond its design.

 Here’s what you should do when selecting a theme:

-Carefully mull over your needs and wants, the type of content you’re looking to publish at your site, the pool of your target audience and their website behaviour, and other key elements including advertising blocks or banners to be placed at your website.
+Carefully mull over your needs and wants, the type of content you’re looking to publish at your site, the pool of your target audience and their website behavior, and other key elements including advertising blocks or banners to be placed on your website.

 Definitely pick a well-designed and attractive WordPress theme, but don’t forget to ensure that it is a fully-functioning theme with proper customer support